California Residential Solar

 I've worked in solar sales for years — including time at two of California's larger residential solar companies.
 I watched customers get sold systems that were priced thousands of dollars above what they needed to be, often with projections that were more optimistic than accurate.

-This site exists because the best thing I can do for a potential customer is give them accurate information and a real price.
-If we're not the right fit, I'll tell you.
-If we are, the quote will show it.
+This site and our team exist because the best thing we can do for a potential customer is give them accurate information and a real price that's likely better than any other quote they've found.
+Sometimes solar doesn't make sense, and if we're not the right fit, we'll tell you.
+If we are, you'll see it in the quote.

 aaron@comparesolarprices.net